elsayednofal/imagemanager/README.md

  # Retrive Image (display image )
 id image id

-size can be empty " " for orginal size ,

-               'thumb' for thumbnial and

-               'small' for small image
+size can be empty " " for orginal size , "thumb" for thumbnial and "small" for small image

+you can get any size you pre-define in config file like "wide-500"

 ```php